durrantm/basic_app/README.md

 # basic_app

-This is the framework template for a rspec-capybara project It can be used to start testing any publically available web site.
+This is the framework template for a rspec-capybara project It can be used to start testing any publicly available web site.

 Prerequisites: